RobRendell/gTove/README.md

 * Switch to using gtove-relay-server on Heroku instead of httprelay.io (which has closed down)
 * Support non-square grids (by stretching the map on the tabletop to make the grid square again).
 * Support hexagonal grids (without Fog of War yet)
+* Make some improvements to fallback relay-based peer-to-peer connections.

 ## Plans/TODO